California Community Property Lawsfz1208

 - Professional degrees (e.g., physician, attorney, accountant, engineer) earned during the marriage

-These nuances require an experienced family law and divorce attorney familiar with identifying and solving thornier issues.
+These nuances of how to divide property require an experienced family law and divorce attorney familiar with identifying and solving thornier issues.

 Debts: All in this Together